 Lucerne has a small medieval center to get lost in--and there are many museums to visit.

-Of course you can just stroll around the medieval core of Lucerne and cross the wood-covered Chapel bridge first constructed in the 14th century, then see the city ramparts and climb up the watchtowers.
+Of course, you can just stroll around the medieval core of Lucerne and cross the wood-covered Chapel bridge first constructed in the 14th century, then see the city ramparts and climb up the watchtowers.

 There are also organized coach tours that can take you from your hotel in Lucerne into the Alps.
 Viator's top Lucerne tour takes you to the Jungfraujoch at 11,333 feet, the top of Europe.

 In August the Summer Night Festival (Luzernfest) is celebrated with music and stands around the lakeside as well as fireworks.
 The famous Blue Balls Festival is a music festival held in July with lakeside venues.